Song lyric writing: create and combine with melody

 - Structure and edit your ideas effectively

 - Find your own lyric writing style

-- Listen to and analyse song samples
+- Listen to and analyse songs in a variety of styles.

 What level is the course and do I need any particular skills?